jweber94/dijkstras_shortest_path/README.md

 ## CAUTION: Not finished yet!
 ToDos:

-- [ x ] Finalize the Dockerfile and Readme in first version
+- [x] Finalize the Dockerfile and Readme in first version
 - [ ] Find the bug in dijkstras algorithm: Sometimes there is an index error and sometimes a memory access error!
     - Try the algorithm until the error case is generated -> save the graph configuration, hard-code it in the graph constructor class temporarily and debug throu the program
     - Error-Cases: "Something went wrong" (during traversing) & "Segmentation fault" (especially if the graph is very sparse)